ansible-collections/kubernetes.core/docs/kubernetes.core.kubectl_connection.rst

 .. code-block:: yaml

-    # Run a command in a pod using local kubectl with kubconfig file ~/.kube/config
+    - name: Run a command in a pod using local kubectl with kubeconfig file ~/.kube/config
-    - hots: localhost
+      hots: localhost
       gather_facts: no
       connection: kubernetes.core.kubectl
       vars: